ratgdo/homekit-ratgdo/README.md

 ### LED activity

 If selected _On when idle_, then the blue LED light on the ratgdo device will remain illuminated when the device is idle and flash off when there is activity.
 If you prefer the LED to remain off while idle then select _Off when idle_ and the LED to flash on with activity.
+During normal operation the LED will flash once every 5 seconds.
 You can also _Disable_ the blue LED.
 Note that the ratgdo32-disco boards also have a red power LED light.
 This cannot be controlled and is always on when power is connected.

 ### Syslog

-This setting allows you to send the ratgdo logs to a syslog server.
-Enter the IP address of your syslog server.
-Uses UDP port 514 by default and logs to the LOCAL0 Facility.
+This setting allows you to send ratgdo logs to a syslog server.
+When selected, enter the IP address and port of your syslog server (default UDP port 514) and select the Syslog facility number (default Level0).

 > [!NOTE]
 > If your ratgdo is on an IoT VLAN or otherwise isolated VLAN, then you need to make sure it has access to your syslog server.
 If the syslog server is on a separate VLAN, you need to allow UDP port 514 through the firewall.